raiden-network/raiden/docs/Rest-Api.rst

 We can do that by doing a ``PUT`` request to the endpoint ``/api/<version>/tokens/<token_address>``.
 The request should return the deployed channel manager's address.

+If the token is already registered then a 401 Conflict error is returned.

 Example Request
 ^^^^^^^^^^^^^^^